Find out if you are eligible to attend training courses with our Skillnets training networks by reading the information below.

 Did you know that some of our training courses include work placements?
 These courses have additional eligibility criteria.
 For more information, see the Training and Work Placements page.

-Unemployed people can participate in Skillnets training programmes, in areas that are in demand by employers, subject to the eligibility criteria listed below.
+Unemployed people resident in the Republic of Ireland can participate in Skillnets training programmes, in areas that are in demand by employers, subject to the eligibility criteria listed below.

 The following details the categories of unemployed individuals who are eligible/ineligible to participate in Skillnets training programmes, the conditions regarding course duration and further important information on eligibility and training programme participation.

 Unemployed persons with an entitlement to a Jobseekers Allowance (JA) or Jobseekers Benefit (JB) payment from the Department of Social Protection (DSP) may retain such payments subject to the Back to Education criteria of that Department.